rrthomas/sam/SAM.md

 The stack is addressed with signed integers.

-A positive address `n` refers to the `n`th word, starting from zero at the bottom of the stack.
+A positive address `n` refers to the `n`th item, starting from zero at the bottom of the stack.

 A negative address –`n` refers to the `n`th stack item, counting from 1 at the top of the stack.

-A valid address is one that points to a valid instruction word whose opcode’s name does not start with an underscore.
+A valid address is one that points to a valid instruction whose opcode’s name does not start with an underscore.

 ### Operation